Please note that this group has been cancelled for the foreseeable future.

 Where possible we ask you to arrange your own transport; however Hospice transport can be provided.
-We have purpose-built minibuses, which are equipped to transport wheelchair users, people with mobility problems and those on oxygen.
+We have volunteer drivers who can collect you in their own cars, or purpose-built minibuses which are equipped to transport wheelchair users, people with mobility problems and those on oxygen.
 An assessment may be necessary for this.

 A freshly prepared three-course lunch, cooked on the premises, is provided for those present over lunch time.
 If you have a small appetite, homemade soup and sandwiches are available.
 Provision is made for anyone with special or cultural dietary requirements.

-If you require urgent medical attention, you may be taken to the nearest Accident and Emergency Unit.
+If you require urgent medical attention during your visit you may be taken to the nearest Urgent Care or Emergency Department.

 What should I bring?